parallelchain-io/parallelchain-docs/docs/for_users/web_wallet/create_account.md

 3. Enter your desired account name under the **Account Name**
 4. Enter your public key in the **Public Key** field.
 5. Enter your private key in the **Private Key** field.
-6. If you are not sure where to find your public and private key, learn how to find them under [Exporting Your Account With Public And Private Keys](#exporting-your-account-with-public-and-private-keys).
+6. If you are not sure where to find your public and private key, learn how to find them under [Export Your Account](#export-your-account).
 7. Click **IMPORT** once you are done.

-### Importing Your Account With A JSON file
+### Import Your Account From a JSON file
 ![import json](../../img/explorer/account/8_importing_your_account_with_JSON.jpg){ width=80%  style="display: block; margin: 0 auto" }

 1. To import an existing account, click on the *drop-down arrow* right beside your wallet address.
 2. Click the **IMPORT** button
 3. Click on **Import With File** and select the appropriate JSON file.
-Learn how to export your JSON file under [Exporting Your Account With Public & Private Keys](#exporting-your-account-with-public-and-private-keys).
+Learn how to export your JSON file under [Export Your Account](#export-your-account).
 4. Once you are done, click on **IMPORT** and your account will be added to the wallet.

-### Locking Your Wallet
+### Lock Your Wallet
 ![import json](../../img/explorer/account/9_lock_wallet.jpg){ width=80%  style="display: block; margin: 0 auto" }

 1. Click the icon with *three dots* on the top right hand corner of the wallet.